-As a student, each individual undergoes a great deal of personal change to become the professional provided above.
-We expect each of you will grow academically, professionally, and personally.
+As a student, each individual undergoes a great deal of personal change to become the professional described on the previous page.
+We expect each of you to grow academically, professionally, and personally.

 This is a year-long program of study accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119.